 Unlike with chronological resume, a functional resume focuses first on your skills and experiences.
 It creates less emphasis for dates in which you have worked.
-Secondary is your employment history and is listed under the details of your skills.
+The secondary is your employment history and is listed in the details of your skills.
 People who have lapses in their employment career, or are in the middle of a career transition; and those with various background with an uncertain career path, this is the ideal resume to use.

 - Regardless of what position you are applying for, whether you’re into IT industry or banking setting, it pays to know what details you need to include.

 - Make sure to write your content information on top of your resume.
 It should be easy and quick to read.

 - At any cost, avoid using an unprofessional e-mail address.
 This can create a negative impression towards hiring managers.
 Don’t forget to include the address for your website or online portfolio.